A Soothing, Balancing Natural Remedy

 • Avoid caffeine after lunch

-• Use the app f.lux on your computer, tablet, or phone to block blue light waves that trick your brain to thinking that it’s earlier in the day
+• Use the app f.lux on your computer, tablet, or phone to block blue light waves that trick your brain into thinking that it’s earlier in the day

 • Take an Epsom salt bath before bed